 Click Here to Add a Title

-ARTICLE I – NAME
+ARTICLE I – NAME & DESCRIPTION

 ARTICLE II OBJECTIVES

-The goals of this Organization shall be to:
+The goals of the Organization shall be:

-Strengthen the educational and cultural opportunities of ALT School students.
+1. To strengthen the educational and cultural opportunities of ALT School students.

-Build a closer relationship between the home and school.
+3. To build a closer relationship between the home and school.

-Stimulate reciprocal interest and interaction between the community and the school system.
+4. To stimulate reciprocal interest and interaction between the community and the school system.

 ARTICLE III - POLICIES

-This Organization shall sponsor fund-raising projects, the monies therefrom to be used to further the objectives stated in ARTICLE II.
+2. To sponsor fund-raising projects, the monies therefrom to be used to further the objectives stated in ARTICLE II.

 ARTICLE IV - MEMBERSHIP AND DUES

+2. ENROLLMENT.
 The Organization shall conduct an annual enrollment of members, but persons may be admitted to membership at any time.

+4. DUES.
 The annual dues of the Organization shall be established by a majority vote of the PTO Executive Board.